 The secret to healthy 'peanut butter cups'

-These energy balls contain no added sugar.
+These little treats contain no added sugar.
 In fact, you only need three simple ingredients to make them!

 Naked Nutrition makes their Naked PB from non-GMO, USA-grown peanuts, and the ingredients list just reads: "peanuts".

 Naked Nutrition specializes in protein powders, and they have lots of great vegan options, if that's your thing.
 I'm not a big protein powder person, but I am a full-on peanut butter addict.

 So when they asked me to help promote their company, I knew Naked PB was the product I needed to try.

 You can use this powder in smoothies and smoothie bowls, too.
 But I wanted to do something a little bit more jazzy.